MonoNPHM: Dynamic Head Reconstruction from Monocular Videos: Results

-\textbf{Local vs Global MLPs ~} Additionally, we ablate the effect of using the local MLP ensemble from NPHM~\cite{giebenhain2023nphm} against a simpler architecture, that represents $\Fgeo$ and $\Fapp$ using a global MLP.
+\textbf{Local vs Global MLPs. ~} Additionally, we ablate the effect of using the local MLP ensemble from NPHM~\cite{giebenhain2023nphm} against a simpler architecture, that represents $\Fgeo$ and $\Fapp$ using a global MLP.
 To account for good tracking of extreme expressions, we find that the landmark loss is equally important for this global architecture.
 To this end, we include the anchor prediction MLP $\mathcal{A}$ into this ablation experiment, such that the usage of $\mathcal{L}_{\texttt{lm}}$ becomes viable.
 Doing so, we are able to associate $\mathbf{a}_c$ with $\zgeo$, and achieve good tracking performance, with slightly fewer geometric details, as reflected in the metrics.

 \textbf{Effect of Hyper-Dimensions. ~} Finally, in \cref{fig:effect_hyper} we highlight the importance of using hyper-dimensions for correctly representing topologically challenging expressions, such as the closing of the eyes and opening of the mouth.
+Note that the metrics are barely affected, since mouth and eye regions are excluded due to strong sensor noise.